jelledruyts/AuthProxy/README.md

 ## Configuration

 Because you should be able to host the proxy in a variety of ways, its implementation should be considered a black box which is driven purely from configuration.
 For example, the available IdPs, anonymous versus authenticated paths, external APIs, scopes, ...
+The proxy should be *insanely configurable*.
 Configuration could be provided as environment variables, configuration files, an external configuration API endpoint (which is called at startup), ...

 ## Claims Transformation